RightsDocketRightsDocket

 Will DistroKid or Spotify reject my AI-assisted track in 2026?+

 AnswerThey can reject, remove, or limit tracks that lack clear rights, misuse someone’s voice or identity, look like mass-generated spam, or fail platform guidelines.
+Public sources do not support a single cross-platform AI rejection percentage.

 Can I copyright a song if I wrote the lyrics but AI made the beat?+